eubby06/cart/README.md

-cart
+Shopping Cart Package
 ====

-Shopping Cart Package based on Codeigniter's Cart Class
+This shopping cart class is heavily based on codeigniter's cart class.

 ##INSTALLATION